kravanliyski/jira-cli-helper/README.md

 ### 🔄 How to Update

 This tool can self-update.
-To pull the latest features (like the new week mode) and rebuild:
+To pull the latest features and rebuild:

 ```bash
 jira self-update